MullerPotgieter/Namocorp-Software-Engineer-Test/Readme.txt

 5. Once these steps have been completed, the project may be run within an IDE.

 6. If so wished, a deployable version of the project is located in the Deployable folder.
 It may be deployed in the IIS after the migrations have been executed.

+Note: The geographical API that was used unfortunately did not offer information on individual cities.
+All others that I was able to locate required paid subscriptions.
+I hope this is acceptable and that it still illustrates my understanding of how to interact with these APIs.